-Open book test or exam
+Open book exam or test

 - Revise the material as for a normal examination.
 You will need to understand and be familiar with the material before starting the exam.
 The exam is not the place to try to read and understand material.
+Understanding the material well will also help when locating information.

-- Highlight important sections with Post-It notes for quick referencing
+- Highlight important sections for quick referencing

 - Highlight important text with different colours of markers